by Susan McCarthy

 Although we were told that computers were going to eliminate the need for paper, that obviously hasn’t happened, and it won’t be happening anytime soon.
 Consider why going paperless is the best option for your life (maybe you travel a lot and want access to all your files, you move frequently, or you live in an RV or tiny home that doesn’t have space for paper storage).

-You can greatly reduce your reliance on paper reference materials by going digital – just remember that even digital information needs to be organized.
+You can greatly reduce your reliance on paper reference materials by going digital – just remember that even digital information needs to be decluttered and organized.